Maryland: Language and ancestry

 Attracting educated Asians and Africans to the professional jobs in the region, Maryland has the fifth-largest proportions of racial minorities in the country.

 In 2006, 645,744 were counted as foreign born, which represents mainly people from Latin America and Asia.
 About four percent are undocumented immigrants.

 According to The Williams Institute's analysis of the 2010 U.S. census, 12,538 same-sex couples are living in Maryland, representing 5.8 same-sex couples per 1,000 households.

+Romani people are present in Maryland.

 Religion

 Maryland has been historically prominent to American Catholic tradition because the English colony of Maryland was intended by George Calvert as a haven for English Catholics.
 Baltimore was the seat of the first Catholic bishop in the U.S. (1789), and Emmitsburg was the home and burial place of the first American-born citizen to be canonized, St. Elizabeth Ann Seton.
-Georgetown University, the first Catholic University, was founded in 1789 in what was then part of Maryland (it became a part of the District of Columbia when it was created in the 1790s).
+Georgetown University, the first Catholic University, was founded in 1789 in what was then part of Maryland; it became a part of the District of Columbia when it was created in the 1790s.
 The Basilica of the National Shrine of the Assumption of the Virgin Mary in Baltimore was the first Roman Catholic cathedral built in the United States, and the Archbishop of Baltimore is, albeit without formal primacy, the United States' quasi-primate, and often a cardinal.
 Among the immigrants of the 19th and 20th centuries from eastern and southern Europe were many Catholics.

 Despite its historic relevance to the Catholic Church in the United States, the percentage of Catholics in the state of Maryland is below the national average of 20%.
 Demographically, both Protestants and those identifying with no religion are more numerous than Catholics.

 According to the Pew Research Center in 2014, 69 percent of Maryland's population identifies themselves as Christian.
 Nearly 52% of the adult population are Protestants.
 Following Protestantism, Catholicism is the second largest religious affiliation, comprising 15% percent of the population.
 Amish/Mennonite communities are found in St. Mary's, Garrett, and Cecil counties.
 Judaism is the largest non-Christian religion in Maryland, with 241,000 adherents, or four percent of the total population.
 Jews are numerous throughout Montgomery County and in Pikesville and Owings Mills northwest of Baltimore.
 An estimated 81,500 Jewish Americans live in Montgomery County, constituting approximately 10% of the total population.
-The Seventh-day Adventist Church's world headquarters and Ahmadiyya Muslims' national headquarters are located in Silver Spring, just outside the District of Columbia.
+The Seventh-day Adventist Church's world headquarters and Ahmadiyya Muslims' national headquarters are located in Silver Spring, just outside Washington, D.C.

 Per the Public Religion Research Institute in 2020, 61 percent of Maryland's population identified with Christianity.
 Protestantism and Roman Catholicism continued to dominate the Christian landscape, and the Jewish community remained at 3% of the total religious population.
 Of the unaffiliated, the PRRI study determined their increase to 28% of the population.